App Connect Translate

 Translate, fit-to-limit, push — in one click

-App Connect Translate runs AI translation across all 30+ App Store locales and automatically fits each field to its character limit.
-Bookmark this page for the limits; use App Connect Translate when you have actual metadata to ship.
+App Connect Translate updates App Store Connect across all 30+ locales in one click — translations are automatically sized to the per-field limits in this table, so nothing silently truncates after you ship.
+Bookmark this page for the limits; use App Connect Translate when you have actual metadata to update.

 Try App Connect Translate →